Invented for life

 President of Robert Bosch (Australia) Pty.
 Ltd

 Gavin Smith joined Bosch Australia in 1990 following 10 years in various Information Technology roles at a number of well-known Multinationals in Australia and New Zealand.
-After a successful two years in Frankfurt as part of Bosch’s Automotive Original Equipment Sales team, Gavin held a number of senior leadership positions in the company’s Australian business including Regional President of the Powertrain Division from 2003 and Regional President of the Vehicle Safety Systems Division from 2008.
+After a successful two years in Germany as part of Bosch’s Automotive Original Equipment Sales team, Gavin held a number of senior leadership positions in the company’s Australian business including Regional President of the Powertrain Division from 2003 and Regional President of the Vehicle Safety Systems Division from 2008.

 In 2011, Gavin was promoted to the position of President and Chairman of the local subsidiary Robert Bosch Australia.
 He was the first non-expatriate to be appointed to this role.

 Chief Financial Officer for Robert Bosch (Australia) Pty.
 Ltd